-Spoleto is a beautiful hilltown, with a very picturesque historical center.
+Spoleto is a beautiful hilltown, with a very picturesque historical center, so it is not difficult to come up with a top 10 tourist attractions.
 Steep, narrow alleys, flowers and ancient walls are the norm in the old town.
-Highlights are the Cathedral, the Rocca Albernoziana and the Ponte delle Torri.
+The main highlights are the Cathedral, the Rocca Albernoziana and the Ponte delle Torri.

 Top 10 Tourist Attractions Spoleto